JavaScript is required

 The language learning process works best when you're dealing with vocabulary you'll actually use.
 Weather terms check that box perfectly because you'll encounter them daily, whether through conversations, news, or just looking out the window.

-Anyway, if you want to practice this vocabulary with real Cantonese content, Migaku's browser extension lets you look up words instantly while watching Hong Kong dramas or reading local news sites.
+Anyway, if you want to practice this vocabulary with real Cantonese content, Migaku's browser extension and app let you look up words instantly while watching Hong Kong dramas or reading local news sites.
 Makes learning from actual usage way more practical.
 There's a 10-day free trial if you want to check it out.